 All this said, the root of the problem for teams still struggling with Sales and Marketing alignment and partnership often lies in the fact that the company hires separate leaders, treating them as separate functions from the get go.

-Therefore here are some additional suggestions for the…
+So, here are some additional suggestions for the Executive team:

 - Proactively bring these two mindsets together from the beginning.
 Organize strategic working sessions with both Marketing and Sales hats on and set a foundation early for shared accountability, a diligent focus on the customer and outcomes, and mutual respect.